 - Explosions – Chief uses explosions to cause the Autumn to explode into a mini-sun, ripping the Halo ring apart.
 There is a suggestion MC can say goodbye to all of his enemies, yet he thinks he’s only greeted their arrival.
 (A final scene shows the robot caretaker of the ring flying away, a robot that literally says “hello” to all it meets.)

 This sequel (95 score) plays on the point themes a second time, especially with the introduction of the Arbiter co-lead.

-- Raised – The Master Chief is given a very publicized medal high on a space station above Earth, humanity’s home.
+- Greet – The Master Chief is given a very publicized medal high on a space station above Earth, humanity’s home.
 The Arbiter is given a very publicized torture high on a tower above High Charity, the alien enemy’s home.